One in 10 Black people living in the U.S. are immigrants, new study shows

 “Usually when folks talk about the nation’s immigrant population, they talk about the two largest groups, Latin Americans, who make up about half of the nation’s 45 million immigrants, and then Asian immigrants, who make up another quarter of the overall population of immigrants,” Lopez said.
 “The story of Black immigration is one not as much a part of the conversation, yet it’s been ongoing for decades.”

 While Black immigrants have much in common with both U.S.-born Black Americans and other immigrant groups, their experience stands apart in a number of ways.
 Nearly a third of Black immigrants over the age of 25 have a college degree, compared with 22 percent of U.S.-born Black Americans, the Pew report notes.
-Black immigrant households have a higher median income— $57,200 — compared with U.S.-born Black households at $42,000, but lower than that of other immigrant-led households.
+Black immigrant households have a higher median income —

 But although Black immigrants might be better educated and have higher incomes on average than native-born Black Americans, statistics show they face some of the same obstacles and barriers to success.